-When we reached the top of the mesa, says a writer in the Globe-Dem- remarkable adventure of W. H. Abbott, ernment official in the latter's room in Indians, we found the Indians in holl- by a writer in the Military Gazette: a big hotel in this city, says a writer in day attire, which in most instances consisted of a breech clout of gaudy- told us that there was a huge alligator colored stuff, and a bunch of eagle under the bridge of the river.
-Sending feathers fastened in the hair.
-The for a gun and a couple of bullets, we fested, as witness the following: children ran about entirely nude, and went up to the bridge, and, sure enough, it was wonderful to see them playing about 20 yards off, there was an on the very brink of precipices hun- enormous "ghurial" some 20 feet long, time-card scheduled, the engineer is dreds or feet high.
-They are climbers from the time they learn to crawl, for him between the eyes, and the brute, houses are generally entered by means mortally wounded, plunged into deep of a ladder leading down into the inwater, rolling over and over, and was terior from an opening in the roof. carried by the tide down toward the The Moquis have a host of gods, the principal one of whom is Omauwu, or cloud god, the deity who sends moisture and rain.
+When we reached the top of the mesa, says a writer in the Globe-Dem- remarkable adventure of W. H. Abbott, ocrat recounting a visit to the Moqui of indigo and racing fame, as narrated Indians, we found the Indians in holi- by a writer in the Military Gazette: day attire, which in most instances It was in the rains when the jamadar the St. Louis Globe-Democrat.
+They consisted of a breech clout of gaudy- told us that there was a huge alligator colored stuff, and a bunch of eagle under the bridge of the river.
+Sending were discussing politics, and the exfeathers fastened in the hair.
+The for a gun and a couple of bullets, we congressman was talking when he was interrupted by a knock at the door. children ran about entirely nude, and went up to the bridge, and, sure enough, In response to an invitation the door it was wonderful to see them playing about 20 yards off, there was an on the very brink of precipices hun- enormous "ghurial" some 20 feet long, was opened and a messenger boy stood at the entrance.
+In his hand was an dreds or feet high.
+They are climbers envelope with a heavy black border. from the time they learn to crawl, for It was such as those used to enclose a houses are generally entered by means of a ladder leading down into the indeath message or to indicate deep terior from an opening in the roof. mourning.
+The boy paused for a mo-The Moquis have a host of gods, the ment, evidently speculating in his mind principal one of whom is Omauwu, or as to the proper person to receive the cloud god, the deity who sends moisture and rain.
 It is to him that their supplications are generally addressed, but, strange to say, they locate the abode of the gods in the under world instead of above the earth.
 They believe in the existence of the "Snake People," a supernatural race, who hold direct communication with the gods, and it is through them that all messages from the earth are delivered.
 Snakes of all kinds are supposed to have sprung from the "Snake People." and to hold constant intercourse with them.
 For this reason they are regarded with superstitious awe.
-The snake dance is a festival in which the snakes are shown the greatest reverrough-and-tumbled ensued. ence, and songs are sung which are intended to express all of the wishes which the people wish the snakes to curry to the gods.
+The snake dance is a festival in which the snakes are shown the greatest reverrough-and-tumbled ensued. ence, and songs are sung which are intended to express all of the wishes which the people wish the snakes to carry to the gods.
 After the dance the snakes are turned loose and are supposed to start immediately on their journey to the under world, where they deliver their messages to the gods.
 The first preparation for the snake dance is the capture of a large number of all kinds of snakes.
-No particular species is required, but the rattlesnake is the kind usually taken. as they are abundant among the rocks and sage-brush of the mesas and was making a political canvass in my plains.
-The snake dancers, some fifty in number, are made up of two mystic orders, the "Antelopes" and "Snakes," or snake men.
-The mysteries of these orders are kept a profound secret, and the only information which their members will impart is that their souls have been transformed into the souls of antelopes and snokes.
-A Moqui of these orders will tell you with the greatest assurance, "I am a snake," or "I am an antelope," and he really seems to believe The dance began with a low chant, in which the blessings of the gods were invoked, and the only musical I was undecided whether to wait for accompaniment was the incessant and, to the doctor at Mozufferpore, taking one-half cup of butter, one tablespoon at once.
-While I stood on the wharf sound made by some of the men.
-A PRETTY TALL STORY.
-TUSSLE WITH A 'GATER.
+No particular species is required, but the rattlesnake is the kind usually taken. as they are abundant among the rocks and sage-brush of the mesas and plains.
+The snake dancers, some district.
+At the close of a speech one fifty in number, are made up of two mystic orders, the "Antelopes" and "Snakes," or snake men.
+The mysteries of these orders are kept a profound secret, and the only information which their members will impart is that their souls have been transformed into the souls of antelopes and sn kes.
+A Moqui of these orders will tell you with the greatest assurance, "I am a snake," or "I am an antelope." and he really seems to believe it himself.